valuedrivendev/website/posts/about.md

 My name is [Brian Lee](http://koreanbrian.com).
 I am a hacker as in "I code for amusement."
 I am not a software developer or engineer.
-Computer Science, Computer and Software Engineering complement my interests but are not the focus.
+Computer Science, Computer and Software Engineering complement my interests but are not my focus.
 I am interested in programming as a writing process.

 To me, computer programming is a process of describing a solution to a problem